 Cannabis-infused skincare has come a long way in a short time.
 Since the skin is our largest organ, it stands to reason that more and more consumers would want to turn to natural products whenever possible.
-In this post, you will get to know the benefits of CBD oil for skin care.
+Get to know the benefits of CBD oil for skin care.

 First, let’s talk more about the skin.
 This protective barrier for the body is both multifunctional and complex.
 Fun fact – it takes up about one seventh of a human’s total body weight.
 The skin is made up of three layers: epidermis, dermis, and hypodermis.
 The epidermis is the outer layer, acting as a barrier and consistently turning skin cells.
 Beneath that is the dermis, which contains capillaries and nerves (think temperature, pain, pressure).
 Additionally, this layer is responsible for oil glands, hair follicles, and sweat glands, as well as oil production.
 The innermost layer – hypodermis – is what attaches the skin to the rest of the body.
 Consisting primarily of water, connective tissue, and fat, it cushions joints and bones, while also providing insulation.